By Martin Yate

 When the opportunity of an interview comes up, one of the first questions you ask is about the time span for interviewing all the short list candidates.
 To do that, say something like this --

-“We are pretty jammed with a deadline right now so any flexibility you can give me will be appreciated.
+“We are pretty jammed with a deadline right now in my current job, so any flexibility you can give me will be appreciated.
 What is the time frame for interviewing everyone?”

 Once you know, for example, that all the interviews will happen between the 1st and 10th of the month, you want to shoot for the 10th.

 If you go in first, their memory of you dims with every other candidate who is interviewed.
 And, the interviewer has ten days to forget or confuse you with another candidate.

 On the other hand, if you are one of the last to be interviewed, their memory of you will be freshest.
 Additionally, over those ten days, the interviewer has had time to refine his or her needs.